Eye emergencies

 bstrbu1 distorted vision

 Sudden loss of vision can occur in an eye or in part of the field of vision (e.g., on the right hand side of where you are looking).
 This requires an urgent hospital appointment (see below).
 Some people notice an effect where their visual field seems to be shrinking, like a curtain moving in from one side.
 If this occurs in both eyes for a few minutes as part of a migraine attack, usually with flashing zig-zag patterns, then it will pass within half an hour or so.
 This would not usually be a cause for concern if you are known to have a history of migraine.
-But if the visual field loss is not associated with migraine or only occurs in one eye then it requires urgent attention.
+But if the visual field loss is not associated with migraine, is a total blackout of vision, or only occurs in one eye then it requires urgent attention.
+The investigation of this sort of problem is likely to required a brain scan, which cannot be arranged by a community optometrist.
+This is why people with this sort of problem should seek an urgent hospital appointment and not visit an optometrist first, since this would cause unnecessary delay.

 Sudden blurring of the vision in one eye can be a serious sign.
 Of less concern is an occasional blurred vision for a few moments caused by mucus in the tear film.
 If blinking clears the vision then the problem is just mucus.
 As long as this is not associated with redness or pain then it does not require urgent attention.
 But if one eye becomes blurred quite suddenly and it does not clear with blinks then it requires urgent attention.